josealexandre-mecai/img-processing-2022/README.md

 #### LBP features individual accuracy for the Segmented and Balanced-Segmented image sets.
 <img src="https://github.com/josealexandre-mecai/img-processing-2022/blob/main/Final%20Report%20Images/class_acc_LBP_segmented-data.png" width="400"><img src="https://github.com/josealexandre-mecai/img-processing-2022/blob/main/Final%20Report%20Images/class_acc_LBP_segmented-data.png" width="400">

+## Final Comments

+In this projet we applied three feature extraction methods (GLCM, LBP and BRISK) to a set of eletronic waste images and conducted two tasks: image classification and image retrieval.
+We also applied data augmentation and object salientation to create new synthetic images to compare the results on both tasks to the ones from the oringal image set.
+For the classification task we used the extracted features as inputs in several machine learning models and trained this models to predict the classes in new images.
+The best model/feature combination was Random Forest with LBP for the Original image set (40% accuracy), closely followed by the Logistic Regression with BRISK (38%).
+In general, highlighting the main object produced an increment in the accuracy, specially for the GLCM.
+Balancing the image sets increased individual classes accuracy, at the cost of overall accuracy reduction.

 # 5. Descriptions of the roles of the student in the project